 Best Value For Money: Best Low Launch Chipper for High Handicappers

 From Orlimar comes the Escape Chipper, an easy choice for the best value chipper for high handicappers.
-With a hollow-body design, the chipper delivers exceptional accuracy and an outstanding feel from just off the green.
+The chipper delivers exceptional accuracy and an outstanding feel from just off the green with a hollow-body design.

 Orlimar designed the Escape to mimic cavity-backed irons, hoping to produce the same feel, forgiveness, and reliability that those types of irons give high handicappers.
 After taking the chipper on the course, we can confidently say that the Escape delivers on all fronts at an affordable price.